LeeYiXuan21/ID_ASG1/README.md

 One or two paragraphs providing an overview of your project.
 Tell us about your project.

-Essentially, this part is your sales pitch.)
+Essentially, this part is your sales pitch.
+External user’s goal:
+The site's users are fans and potential fans who wish to learn more about the band's history and the band members, and possibly book them for shows.
+Site owner's goal:
+The band are interested in selling more of their music/merchandise and getting more gigs.)

 Design Process
 Provide us insights about your design process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.